 • Red blood cells in urine: often significantly higher than normal.

 Uremia- severe renal failure.
-At this stage of the disease, the kidneys finally lose their ability to maintain a normal blood composition.
+At this stage of the disease, the kidneys finally lose their ability to maintain normal blood composition.

-Diagnostics of the chronic glomerulonephritis
+Diagnosis of chronic glomerulonephritis

 Laboratory signs of acute glomerulonephritis: